Emergency medical technician: Employment

 EMTs and paramedics are employed in varied settings, mainly the prehospital environment such as in EMS, fire, and police agencies.
 They can also be found in positions ranging from hospital and health care settings, to industrial and entertainment positions.
 The prehospital environment is loosely divided into non-emergency (e.g. patient transport) and emergency (9-1-1 calls) services, but many ambulance services and EMS agencies operate both non-emergency and emergency care.

-In many places across the United States, it is not uncommon for the primary employer of EMRs, EMTs, and paramedics to be a fire department, with the fire department providing the primary emergency medical system response including "first responder" fire apparatus, as well as ambulances.
-In many other locations, emergency medical services are provided by a separate, or "third-party", municipal government emergency agency (e.g. Boston EMS, Austin-Travis County EMS).
+In many places across the United States, the primary employer of EMRs, EMTs, and paramedics is often a fire department, with the fire department providing the primary emergency medical system response including "first responder" fire apparatus, as well as ambulances.
+In other locations, emergency medical services are provided by a separate, or "third-party", municipal government emergency agency (e.g. Boston EMS, Austin-Travis County EMS).
 In still other locations, emergency medical services are provided by volunteer agencies.
 College and university campuses may provide emergency medical responses on their own campus using students.

-In some states of the US, many EMS agencies are run by independent non-profit volunteer first aid squads that are their own corporations set up as separate entities from fire departments.
+In some areas of the US, EMS agencies are run by independent non-profit volunteer first aid squads that are their own corporations set up as separate entities from fire departments.
 In this environment, volunteers are hired to fill certain blocks of time to cover emergency calls.
 These volunteers have the same state certification as their paid counterparts.

+Private ambulance companies like AMR, Acadian Ambulance, and Falck also offer employment for EMT-Bs, AEMTs, and paramedics.
+Smaller private companies may focus on niche segments, like event medicine staffing or wildfire medical support.